crbnk/OpenOLPart/README.md

 sudo yum install msr-tools
 sudo yum install docker
 ```
-OLPart uses the Linux _perf_ to collect runtime status of each job for guiding the quick and smart exploration.
-Please ensure that Intel CAT, MBA, and taskset tools are supported and active in your system.
-Click this link to confirm: https://github.com/intel/intel-cmt-cat.

 ### Instantiate jobs in the docker
 Each job is instantiated in a separate container, we use _docker_ to create containers.
 Please run _Dockerfile_ to create the containers.
 >The open-loop load generators for LC jobs are provided by Tailbench itself.
 All the load generators use exponential inter-arrival time
-distributions to simulate a Poisson process, where requests are sent continuously and independently at a constant
+distributions to simulate a Poisson process, where requests are sent continuously and independently at a constant
 average rate.

 Then we record all evaluated jobs' docker ppid (as shown as _APP_DOCKER_PPID_ in file _run_and_get_config.py_ ).